Home E-Mail

 Little Rock Mandolin

-Web site!
+Web site

 I don't sell mandolins.
 But if you ever run across something called a "Little Rock Mandolin," you'll know I came up with the idea first, right here.

 My name is Bill Nesbitt and I play and teach mandolin in Little Rock, Arkansas.
-I've played mandolin since 1979, mostly with a variety of bluegrass bands around Arkansas
+I've played mandolin since 1979, mostly with a variety of bluegrass bands around Arkansas.

 I teach mandolin lessons in my home studio here in central Little Rock.
 I also teach guitar and 5-string banjo.
-While the majority of my students at any given time are learning guitar, usually there will be one or two mandolin students on my schedule as well.
+While the majority of my students at any given time are learning guitar, usually there will be eight or ten mandolin students on my schedule as well.
 I'd love to see more, because the mandolin is coming into its own as a more general purpose instrument, not as typecast as it used to be.
 For guitarists, it's a good second instrument to learn.

 Ever since before I was born (that was 1958, for all of you noticing how youthful I look), there has been a mandolin in my house.
 My mom always had a good ear for picking up tunes, and occasionally would pick them on the old Kay mandolin my dad bought after the War.
 Some of my earliest memories are of watching her play some old standard note for note on that mandolin.